-- 2.5 Gaelic early learning and childcare is an important initial stage of Gaelic medium education.
-Its importance is that it encourages language learning from an early age and puts young children on a path towards Gaelic fluency. - 2.6 Education authorities are under a duty to provide a mandatory amount of ELC every year to those aged 3-5 and to certain 2 year olds and the Scottish Government has announced an intention to increase this provision.
-However, there is, generally, no duty on education authorities to provide early learning and childcare to those aged
+2.5 Gaelic early learning and childcare is an important initial stage of Gaelic medium education because it encourages language learning from an early age and puts young children on a path towards Gaelic fluency.

+2.6 Education authorities are under a duty to provide a mandatory amount of ELC every year to those aged 3-5 years and eligible 2-yearolds Note 5 (around a quarter of 2-year-olds are currently eligible).and the Scottish Government has announced an intention to increase this provision.
+The Scottish Government recently announced plans to work with local authorities and partners in the ELC sector to expand this to around 40% of families with 2-year-olds over time.
+Alongside this, it announced plans to expand childcare to families with children from the age of nine months to the end of primary school in "Early Adopter Communities.
+Note 6

-0-3; instead, education authorities have a discretionary power to provide early learning and childcare to this age group and can do so themselves or by making arrangements with private providers.
+However, there is, generally no duty on education authorities to provide early learning and childcare to those aged 0-3.
+Education authorities have a discretionary power to provide early learning and childcare to this age group for those in the 0-2 years age group.
+They can do so themselves or by making arrangements with private providers.
+Note 7